danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 In JavaScript, if you have a reference to a button element, it's text can be modified by setting it's [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) property.
 So if we had a reference to the button element, we could change its text in the `copy()` function, after the clipboard `writeText` promise is resolved.

-To get a reference to a DOM element with Stimulus, we need another [target](../stimulus-copy-to-clipboard#targets).
-Let's add another one for the button element named `button`.
-Starting with the template.
-The button element already has a `data-` attribute for the copy action, but it's no problem to add another one to specify it as a target:
+To get a reference to a DOM element, we need an additional [target](../stimulus-copy-to-clipboard#targets).
+Let's include one for the button element, naming it `button`.
+The button element already has a `data-` attribute for the [copy action](../stimulus-copy-to-clipboard#copy-button-action) we implemented earlier, and it's perfectly fine to have multiple `data-` attributes on the same element:

 ```erb
 <%# app/views/welcome/index.html.erb %>